jamesspyker/JobRunRetentionSamples/removeJobSchedules/README.md

 # Cleaning up job schedules
 This can be used for both aaS and on prem installations of CPD.
-This example will remove the schedule in all jobs in the specified project
+This example will remove the schedule in all jobs in the specified projects.

 # Working with Projects